itsnier23/homework/food-recipe/README.md

 # Challenges
-1.Finding an Api that works easily for this project
+• Finding an Api that works easily for this project
 2 Debugging the onClick Number buttons
 3 Debugging Errors
 4 Adding the youtube videos that comes with the ApI